justicebangura/Project-1/README.md

 We assume that:

 1. The Top 3 US Banks stock data and their financial report, as well as with iShares S&P U.S. Banks UCITS ETF data can represent the US publicly traded Banks market.
-2. The most important economic environment factors for US banks market can be briefly assessed by fed and treasury bonds interests, inflation forward rate, mortgage rates, cpi and unemployment rate.
+2. The most important economic environment factors for US banks market can be briefly assessed by fed and treasury bonds interests, inflation forward rate, mortgage rates, cpi, and unemployment rate.

 **The primary question we asked is:**
 How did the US publicly traded Banks market behave during the last 5 years (2019-2023) based on the recent economic environment?